viochris/viochris/README.md

 - 👋 Hi, I’m @viochris
 - 👀 I’m interested in data analyst
-- 🌱 I’m currently learning R and machine learning
+- 🌱 I’m currently learning python and machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He